 In 2011 Bacon re-launched Bacon’s Rebellion with a new design, a new editorial format and a new business plan.
 Besides daily blog commentary, the publication runs full-length articles written in-house.
 The publication’s editorial mission is described by its tagline, “Reinventing Virginia for the 21st Century.”
 Its focus is on building more prosperous, livable and sustainable communities.

 Bacon is a Virginian through-and-through.
-A graduate of the University of Virginia, he lives in Richmond with his wife and son.
-Family members live in Richmond, Norfolk, Fredericksburg and Berryville, with one stray daughter in Durham, N.C., whom he hopes to bring back into the fold.
+A graduate of the University of Virginia, he lives in Richmond with his wife Laura.
+His son and daughter live in Richmond, while one wayward child resides in Durham, N.C.
 He would live nowhere else.

 Speeches and public appearances